Azure-Samples/spring-petclinic-rest-angular-containers/ACA.md

 ## Step 2: Build the Spring Boot Back-end Docker image

-1. Navigate to the Spring Boot project directory:
+1. Navigate to the Spring Boot Back-end project directory:
     ```bash
-    cd ../backend
+    cd ../spring-petclinic-rest
     ```

 2. Build the Spring Boot application and Docker image using Maven: